 *DO NOT fill out these fields in ALL CAPS.
 Please use standard capitalization.

 If you do work for multiple outlets you may indicate the specific publication name in the Source field for each image, but in the submission form either choose ONE publication consistently, or designate “freelance” or similar title.

 *Captions MUST include the date the image was shot and should be in proper style i.e. “John Smith chops wood on March 14, 2015.”
 The publication date must also be included if the date taken is a different month then when the image was first published i.e. a photo taken in June but isn’t published until August MUST include publication date.
 Photographs published later in “year-end” galleries are not eligible to be entered.

 Entrants should clean their captions of any internal publication notes and wording.
 Clip chairs will not clean up captions and judges are instructed to judge entries on the complete merit of photographs – caption and image.

-All images must be saved as Good quality JPEG files with a maximum dimension of 2,750 pixels on a side (11″ at 250 dpi).
-Image files should be 3 MB or less (the submission form will reject your entire set of entries if even one file is over-size).
+All images must be saved as Good quality JPEG files with a maximum dimension of 3000 pixels on a side (10″ at 300 dpi).
+Image files must be 3 MB or less (the submission form will reject your entire set of entries if even one file is over-size).